 Whether you're painting multiple rooms, waiting for coats to dry or stepping out for more supplies, it's inevitable that you'll need to take a break while painting.
 When you take a break, you must decide if you're going to clean the roller cover and watch valuable paint wash down the drain, or let it dry out and throw away the unusable cover.

 While painting a room may seems like a great rainy-day project, that could be an invitation for problems.
-Even with your a/c running, the rises when it's wet outside.
+Even with your a/c running, the humidity in your home rises when it's wet outside.
 Your paint will take longer to dry.
 Even the thin coats of paint put on with a roller could drip or run.

-If you must paint in humid conditions, make sure you .
+If you must paint in humid conditions, make sure you take your time.
 If you roll the paint on in thick coats or go over problem areas multiple times, your paint may become wrinkly as it dries.
 Remember, slow and steady wins the race!